113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

    <dt>REPO_NAME (required)</dt>
    <dd>The name of the repository to be added.
 You can define your own name for each repository.</dd>
    <dt>REPO_URL (required)</dt>
    <dd>The URL of the repository to be added.
-The repository URL must contain the protocol (for example, http://plugins.ng.bluemix.net instead of plugins.ng.bluemix.net). http://plugins.ng.bluemix.net is the official plug-in repository of {{site.data.keyword.cloud_notm}} CLI.</dd>
+The repository URL must contain the protocol (for example, https://plugins.cloud.ibm.com instead of https://plugins.cloud.ibm.com). https://plugins.cloud.ibm.com is the official plug-in repository of {{site.data.keyword.cloud_notm}} CLI.</dd>
     </dl>

 <strong>Examples</strong>:

-Add the official plug-in repository of {{site.data.keyword.Bluemix_notm}} CLI as `bluemix-repo`:
+Add the official plug-in repository of {{site.data.keyword.cloud_notm}} CLI as `ibmcloud-repo`:
 ```
-ibmcloud plugin repo-add bluemix-repo http://plugins.ng.bluemix.net
+ibmcloud plugin repo-add ibmcloud-repo https://plugins.cloud.ibm.com
 ```
 {: codeblock}